Deep self-consistent learning of local volatility: Case studies

-In this section, we test our self-consistent method first on synthetic option prices in Section~\ref{sec:synthetic_data}, and second on real market data in Section~\ref{sec:real_data}.
-Synthetic option prices are generated as Monte Carlo estimates of Eq. (\ref{eqn expectation_call}) for European call options at given strike-maturity pairs $(K_i.
-T_i)$.
-Here, the asset price paths $S_t$ are obtained by simulating a local volatility model \eqref{eqn BS}, with $\sigma(x,t)$ given.
-Therefore, the validity of the calibrated local volatility can be assessed directly by comparison with the closed-form function $\sigma(x,t)$.
+Synthetic option prices are generated as Monte Carlo estimates of Eq.~\eqref{eqn expectation_option} for European call options at given strike-maturity pairs $(K_i, T_i)$.
+Here, the asset price paths $S_t$ are obtained by simulating the local volatility model \eqref{eqn BS} with $r = 0.04$ and

+making it possible to assess the validity of the calibrated local volatility by comparison with the closed-form expression of $\sigma(x,t)$.
+The price trajectories are obtained by simulating Eq.~\eqref{eqn BS} for $10^6$ times from a single initial condition $S_0 = 1,000$ for the period $t = [0, 1.5]$ and with a time step $\mathrm{d} t = 0.01$.